 Q: How do I know I am buying authentic heritage poultry or livestock?

 A: There are rules that govern the usage of the word "heritage" in marketing.
 "Heritage" is a "breed claim" - ask the name of the breed of livestock or poultry.
 The historical relevance of the breed is what matters - it has to have a relevant "heritage" to be labeled "heritage"

 If the animal is not registered or eligible for a breed registry, it is unlikely that it can be labeled "heritage".

 (TheFood Safety Inspection Service (FSIS) is the government arm that monitors the usage of terms on labels and in marketing which states that "heritage" is a "breed claim" that must have documentation to back it up.

 Registration certificates for Old Time Farm's American Milking Devon Cattle breeding herd meets the FSIS documentation requirements.

-Old Time Farm's Partridge Chantecler chicken and Standard Bronze Turkey breeding flocks are certified by the American Poultry Association as being "standard-bred" which meets the FSIS documentation requirements.
+Old Time Farm's Partridge Chantecler chicken and Standard Bronze Turkey breeding flocks are certified by the American Poultry Association as being "standard-bred" which meets the FSIS documentation requirements for "heritage".
 Poultry is a little different as there are no breed registries keeping records of pedigrees and purity so a trained poultry judge must look at the birds and determine that they meet the certification standards set forth by the American Poultry Association to make the breed claim or qualify as being "standard-bred".
-More information about the certification program can be found here
+More information about the certification program can be found here.

 According to the FSIS, to make a "breed claim" on a label: "Breed claims refer to the declaration of a specific breed of livestock or poultry.
 Examples of this type of claim: Angus, Wagyu (American Kobe), Hereford, Berkshire, Duroc, Muscovy, Silkie, and heritage poultry, pork or beef breeds."
 Documentation needed: